-4. Most people have to appeal
+4. Most people must appeal

 More likely than not, you will need to appeal.
 That’s when a social security disability attorney comes in handy.
 You need to request a review within 60 days of when you received the denial letter.
 Then, if you’re denied again, you can appeal by requesting a hearing with an administrative law judge.

 5. Spouse’s income won’t impact your eligibility

 There’s good news yet.
 Your spouse’s income and work history will not impact your eligibility to receive benefits.
 But if your household income is over a certain amount, you may need to pay taxes on your benefits.

 Once you become disabled, apply as soon as possible!
 The process of getting approved for SSDI usually takes six months to one year and navigating it can be confusing, so you don’t want to wait.

 7. Mandatory wait period, backpay, and retroactive pay

 You won’t qualify to receive benefits until you’re disabled for 5 months; this is called your mandatory wait period.
 You might receive back payments, starting with the sixth month after your disability began until the date you’re approved.
 Or, if you haven’t applied until much later than your disability onset date, then you can receive retroactive pay.
 Ask your social security disability attorney about these benefits!

 You may not have to pay taxes on your benefits, but if your household income is over a certain amount, then you might need to.
 It’s always good to check, so you can plan accordingly.